 Fly to Ilulissat from Copenhagen via the international airport at Kangerlussuaq.
 Some flights go via Aasiaat.
-In the summer, there are up to ten departures from Denmark to Kangerlussuaq and in winter there are four weekly departures.
+In the summer, there are up to ten departures from Denmark to Kangerlussuaq and in winter there are up to four weekly departures.
 We always connect between all flights from and to Copenhagen.

 How do I get around?